Comparing Online ACLS Certification Options

 1. Review the Course Provider for Accreditation, If Available and Accessible

 This is the most basic tip.
 Students should review the course provider for accreditation.
-Also, note that the AHA does not accredit any online-only program.
-However, employers may again set additional requirements for certifications that go beyond the AHA or other governing bodies.
-As a result, accreditation through the AHA is only valuable as a tool for employers.
-Employers may accept non-AHA accredited course certifications.
+Also, note that the ILCOR does not accredit any online-only program.
+However, employers may again set additional requirements for certifications that go beyond the ILCOR or other governing bodies.
+As a result, accreditation through the ILCOR is only valuable as a tool for employers.
+Employers may accept non-ILCOR accredited course certifications.

 2. Take Time to Consider the Experiences of Past Participants